Get-it-and-forget-it birth control is just one step away

-Birth control in one step?
+Long-lasting birth control in one step?
 It sounds too good to be true, but millions of women across the United States use IUDs for safe and effective birth control.

 The IUD (or intrauterine device) can last for up to 10 years depending on the type and doesn’t require any extra work on your part.
-Plus, if your plans change, you can have it removed and your fertility will return quickly.
+Plus, if your baby plans change, you can have it removed and your fertility will return quickly.

 Think an IUD might be right for you?
 Our OB-GYNs and certified nurse midwives are here to help.
 They’re experts in women’s health and are dedicated to promoting your overall well-being and reproductive health.

 The best part?
 You don’t need to head to the clinic just yet.
-Video visits bring your OB-GYN or midwife to you.

 An IUD is a small, T-shaped device that’s placed in your uterus by a doctor to prevent pregnancy.
 IUDs come in two versions, hormonal (plastic) and non-hormonal (also known as the copper IUD).

 - Hormonal – The hormonal IUD is made of plastic and coated in the hormone progestin, which prevents sperm from fertilizing an egg.
 It also thins the uterine lining and thickens the layer of mucus over the cervix to help block sperm from entering in the first place.
 For some people, the hormonal IUD also stops ovulation (the release of an egg during a woman’s cycle), further preventing fertilization.
-Typically, this type of IUD works for three to five years.
+Typically, this type of IUD works for 3-5 years.

-- Non-hormonal – The non-hormonal version is also made of plastic, but has a thin copper wire wrapped around it.
+- Non-hormonal – The non-hormonal version is also made of plastic but has a thin copper wire wrapped around it.
 The copper it releases has the same effect as progestin, preventing sperm from fertilizing an egg.

 The copper also affects the lining of the uterus, making it harder for a fertilized egg to implant.
 The copper IUD, which can work for up to 10 years, is a good choice for women who experience side effects like headaches from hormonal birth control.